Move to CaymanFree Relocation Checklist

 Short answer

-Cayman and the British Virgin Islands are both British Overseas Territories with tax-neutral appeal, but they serve different relocators.
-Cayman is more developed, school- and finance-oriented, and easier for daily family life.
-BVI is smaller, quieter, more boating-focused, and more exposed to limited infrastructure tradeoffs.
+Cayman and the British Virgin Islands are both British Overseas Territories that attract internationally mobile residents, but they serve different lives.
+Cayman is more developed, finance- and family-oriented, and easier for daily full-time relocation.
+BVI is smaller, quieter, more boating-focused, and better suited to people who actively want a lower-density island tradeoff.

 Last updated May 2026Canonical: /guides/cayman-vs-bvi